TwilioDevEd/twilio_c_sms/Readme.md

 ## Motivations

 Hopefully you can use this as a base for a larger project.
-The send_message function should be relatively portable as long as you link libcurl.
+The twilio_send_message function should be relatively portable as long as you link libcurl.

 ## Meta & Licensing